 CEO Total Direct Compensation.
-The CEO's total direct compensation increased from \$11,125,526 in 2015 to \$14,100,083 in 2016, following three consecutive years of decline.
-The increase in Mr. Cook's total direct compensation in 2016 was primarily due to an increase in his performance-based restricted stock unit awards and an increase in his annual cash bonus, which reflects the reduction to his maximum award opportunity described above.
-For purposes of this CD&A, Mr. Cook's total direct compensation for each year includes his year-end salary, the amounts shown in the Summary Compensation Table in the columns "Option Awards," "Non-Equity Incentive Plan Compensation" and "All Other Compensation," the restricted stock unit award (if any) for the three-year performance cycle ending in that year and the relative performance award for that year, consistent with the way the P&O Committee analyzes Mr. Cook's compensation.
-For 2012, Mr. Cook's total direct compensation also included a one-time incentive award, paid in the form of performance-based restricted stock units, that was granted in March 2013 based on achievement of earnings-per-share growth relative to the Prior Industry Peer Group.
+The CEO's total direct compensation decreased from \$14,100,083 in 2016 to \$11,603,396 in 2017.
+The decrease in Mr. Cook's total direct compensation in 2017 was primarily due to a decrease in his performance-based restricted stock units.
+For purposes of this CD&A, Mr. Cook's total direct compensation for each year includes his year-end salary, the amounts shown in the Summary Compensation Table in the columns "Option Awards," "Non-Equity Incentive Plan Compensation" and "All Other Compensation" and the restricted stock unit award (if any) for the three-year performance cycle ending in that year, consistent with the way the P&O Committee analyzes Mr. Cook's compensation.
+For 2015 and 2016, Mr. Cook's total direct compensation also included the relative performance awards, paid in the form of performance-based restricted stock units, that were granted in February 2016 and February 2017, respectively.